tobiasgerstenberg/webppl_tutorial/exercises/2_building_generative_models.md

 ```-->

-5. Try repeating `countTails` many times using `repeat` and visualize the result using `viz`.
+5. (BONUS) Try repeating `countTails` many times using `repeat` and visualize the result using `viz`.
 What does this distribution look like?

 <!--
 - SOLUTION: